 We sell NGLs (such as propane, ethane, butane and heating oil), crude oil and natural gas to energy-related businesses and may use a variety of financial and other instruments including forward contracts involving physical delivery of NGLs, crude oil and natural gas.
 We periodically enter into offsetting positions to economically hedge against the exposure our customer contracts create.
 Certain of these contracts and positions are derivative instruments.
 We do not designate any of our commodity-based derivatives as hedging instruments for accounting purposes.
 Our commodity-based derivatives are reflected at fair value in our consolidated balance sheets, and changes in the fair value of these derivatives that impact our consolidated statements of operations are reflected in costs of product/services sold.
-Our commodity-based derivatives that are settled with physical commodities are reflected as an increase to product revenues, and the commodity inventory that is utilized to satisfy those physical obligations is reflected as an increase to costs of product sold in our consolidated statements of operations.
-The following table summarizes the impact to our consolidated statements of operations related to our commodity-based derivatives reflected in operating revenues and costs of product/services sold during the years ended December 31, 2020, 2019 and 2018 (in millions):
+Our commodity-based derivatives that are settled with physical commodities are reflected as an increase to product revenues, and the commodity inventory that is utilized to satisfy those physical obligations is reflected as an increase to product costs in our consolidated statements of operations.
+The following table summarizes the impact to our consolidated statements of operations related to our commodity-based derivatives during the years ended December 31, 2021, 2020 and 2019 (in millions):

 December 31,

-2020 2019 2018
+2021 2020 2019

-Product revenues \$ 214.3 \$ 252.3 \$ 343.3
+Product revenues 9 486.7 \$ 214.3 \$ 252.3

-Gain (loss) reflected in costs of product/services sold \$ (20.7) \$ 19.5 \$ 29.6
+Gain (loss) reflected in product costs 9 6 (44.5) \$ (20.7) \$ 19.5

 We attempt to balance our contractual portfolio in terms of notional amounts and timing of performance and delivery obligations.
-This balance in the contractual portfolio significantly reduces the volatility in costs of product/services sold related to these instruments.
+This balance in the contractual portfolio significantly reduces the volatility in product costs related to these instruments.